Trump, a president obsessed with winning, spends the day refusing to admit his loss to Biden

 Several said that while they ultimately expect the president to help with a peaceful transition of power, he is unlikely to ever admit defeat, and he needs to reach the inevitable conclusion — that Biden will be president — on his own time frame.

 Some advisers were urging the president to consider his political future — which they described as powerful in the GOP — and to not taint his legacy with a messy exit, according to two officials in touch with Trump.
 But Trump’s adult sons were urging him to keep fighting.
-Both were said to be annoyed at other influential GOP figures who, in their view, were not fighting hard enough, the officials said.
+Both were annoyed at other influential GOP figures who, in their view, were not fighting hard enough, the officials said.

 Frank Luntz, a longtime Republican pollster, described Trump as being at a crossroads.

 “I think what Donald Trump does in the next seven days will determine his future as well as America’s future,” Luntz said.
 “The more that he fights, the stronger he becomes among his supporters, and the weaker he becomes among everybody else.
 It’s been clear to me from the comments that I’ve gotten today.
-From the hardcore Trump people, he needs to stay and fight.
+From the hard-core Trump people, he needs to stay and fight.
 From everybody else, he needs to accept the outcome.
 And there is no middle ground.”

-As evening fell, so, too, did the president’s mood.
+As evening fell, so too did the president’s mood.
 Though he had largely seemed sanguine in the days after the polls closed, and even while golfing, one person who spoke with Trump on Friday said the president was angry and felt as if the election has been stolen from him.

 And then, back in the White House on Saturday night, Trump sent out tweets meant to undermine the results of the election.